The Complex Commercial Litigation Law Review: France

 However, imperative rules may apply, giving exclusive jurisdiction to a single court or a limited number of courts.
 For instance:

-- in matters relating to rights in rem in immovable property, the court of the place where the property is located has sole jurisdiction;64
+- in matters relating to rights in rem in immovable property, the court of the place where the property is located has sole jurisdiction;65

-- claims regarding the sudden termination of established commercial relations may only be brought before one of eight specialised commercial courts and appealed before the Paris Court of Appeal;65 and
+- claims regarding the sudden termination of established commercial relations may only be brought before one of eight specialised commercial courts and appealed before the Paris Court of Appeal;66 and

-- certain claims regarding, among others, literary and artistic property, designs and models, patents and trademarks, as well as associated claims of unfair competition practices, may only be brought before a limited number of courts.66
+- certain claims regarding, among other things, literary and artistic property, designs and models, patents and trademarks, as well as associated claims of unfair competition practices, may only be brought before a limited number of courts.67

 Parties may only derogate from the rules of territorial jurisdiction by convention if they all contract in their capacity as traders.
-In addition, the choice of forum clause must be stated very distinctly in the undertaking of the party to whom it is opposed as, otherwise, it is deemed unwritten.68
+In addition, the choice of forum clause must be stated very distinctly in the undertaking of the party to whom it is opposed as otherwise it is deemed unwritten.69

 ii Court proceedings

-In civil and commercial courts, each litigant initially bears his or her own costs.
-However, those costs that are directly linked to the proceedings, such as bailiff's fees, are eventually borne by the losing party.
-Other expenses such as attorneys' fees may be apportioned between the parties by the judge on the basis of equity.69
+In civil and commercial courts, each litigant initially bears his or her own costs; however, the costs that are directly linked to the proceedings, such as bailiff's fees, are eventually borne by the losing party.
+Other expenses, such as attorneys' fees, may be apportioned between the parties by the judge on the basis of equity.70

-Parties' written submissions and disclosed evidence are not made available to the public.
-However, no legal obligation of confidentiality is attached to these elements or to the proceedings themselves.
-Consequently, litigants may discuss the existence and content of the claim with those concerned, such as their commercial partners or insurers.
-Yet, a company sued by a competitor must be careful with public declarations on the ongoing procedure, for derogatory comments might trigger a liability claim for commercial disparagement.
+Parties' written submissions and disclosed evidence are not made available to the public; however, no legal obligation of confidentiality is attached to those elements or to the proceedings themselves.
+Consequently, litigants may discuss the existence and content of the claim with those concerned, such as their commercial partners or insurers; that said, company sued by a competitor must be careful with public declarations on the ongoing procedure as derogatory comments might trigger a liability claim for commercial disparagement.

-Class actions are only available for violations of certain sectoral regulations related to healthcare, anti-discrimination, environment protection, consumer law, anticompetitive practices and personal data protection.
+Class actions are only available for violations of certain sectoral regulations related to healthcare, anti-discrimination, environment protection, consumer law, anticompetitive practices and personal data protection.74

 iii Alternative dispute resolution